-Even when mortgage credit is easy to come by—and it still is not—the standards for vacation homes and restoration projects are tougher than for the purchase of a primary home.
+Even when mortgage credit is easy to come by -- and it still is not -- the standards for second homes and restoration projects are tougher than for the purchase of a primary home.

-Get a loan.
-For a conventional vacation home, plan on putting at least 20% down and paying an interest rate on the mortgage that’s typically a little higher than for a first home.
-For a reconstruction project, go to a bank with a detailed plan, projected costs and a schedule, and try to work out an arrangement in which the lender monitors the progress and funnels you the money as you go.
+For a reconstruction project, go to a bank with a detailed plan, projected costs and a schedule, and try to work out an arrangement in which the lender monitors the progress and funnels you the momey as you go.
 These are not permanent mortgages, however; they are short-term or bridge loans.
 You can refinance into a permanent mortgage when the work is completed.
 The interest rate on a construction loan will be a few percentage points higher than on a permanent loan, though the interest may be deductible.

 Take a tax deduction.
 You're limited to deducting interest on no more than $1.1 million in principal for primary and vacation homes combined.
 You can rent your place for up to 14 days a year and pocket the rental income without having it on your tax return.
 If you rent it out for more than 14 days, the IRS considers you a landlord.